tytydraco/yessleep/out/I_Can_Fix_Her.md

 All I could feel was the warm soft of her skin; and she made sure, even when she was gone those nights, that some part of herself was against me, our bodies always touching, somehow.

-And then, more than a year later, after her medication had stopped again, and the manias began again, and I found a receipt for the DPH in the bin, I finally looked in the mirror.
+More than a year later, after her medication had stopped again, and the manias began again, and I found a receipt for the DPH in the bin, I finally looked in the mirror.
 Really looked, I mean.

 It's kind of funny, the things you don't notice in routine glances, when grooming, making sure your hair doesn't look like shit, taking that brief acknowledgement of self in your reflection each morning.